 - One-on-one on-site consultation services

 - Speaking Invitation and Workshop Presentation

 Rates are based on a sliding fee scale.
 For more information, contact firstname.lastname@example.org.

-If you would like to be informed of plans for future Housing First Partners Conferences, please email email@example.com.
+If you would like to be informed about the 2016 conference, please email email@example.com.